department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/uat/UAT-go-no-go.md

 **All: Have you all reviewed the tool in staging and confirmed that it works as expected?**
 - Answer:

-**Erik: Are you prepared to manage giving UAT participants access to My VA 2.0 in production?**
+**Erik: Are you prepared to manage giving UAT participants access to the Notification Preferences feature in production?**
 - Answer:

 **All: Is everyone prepared to attend UAT sessions in case there are issues we need to troubleshoot live?**